epnasis/gce-demo/README.md

 * `index.html`:  The HTML template for the main web page.
 Displays the VM status, controls, and uptime.
 * `style.css`:  The CSS stylesheet for the web page.
 Provides the visual styling.
 * `logo.png`:  The Google Cloud logo image.
-* `.gitignore`: Specifies intentionally untracked files that Git should ignore.

 ## Endpoints